Need to talk? Call 1800 882 436.

 Need more information?

-Falls prevention for babies and toddlers | Raising Children Network
+Falls prevention: babies & young children | Raising Children Network

 Falls prevention for babies and young children is about adjusting their home and play environment so it’s safe as they grow.
 Close supervision is also key.